Cumberland Building Society Conveyancing Lender Panel Compliance Tool

 Your lawyer being on the Cumberland Building Society conveyancing panel is duty bound to inform Cumberland Building Society of any changes to the purchase price.
 If you were to refuse your lawyers to disclose the reduction to Cumberland Building Society then they would have to discontinue acting for you and Cumberland Building Society.

-I have today made my last payment due on mortgage with Cumberland Building Society.
+I have paid off my mortgage with Cumberland Building Society.
 I assume I don't need a solicitor on the Cumberland Building Society panel to remove the mortgage at the Land Registry.
 Am I right?

 If you have finished paying off your Cumberland Building Society mortgage they may send you evidence showing that you have paid it off.
 Alternatively they may notify the Land Registry directly.
 The Land Registry need to see this evidence before they will remove the Cumberland Building Society mortgage from the register.
 Cumberland Building Society,and any evidence they send you, will determine the action you need to take.
 In cases where no conveyancer is acting for you and you have paid off your mortgage: but are not moving to another property where the Cumberland Building Society has sent the Land Registry the discharge electronically, and the Cumberland Building Society has instructed the Land Registry to do so The Land Registry will send you a letter confirming that your Cumberland Building Society mortgage has been paid off.